-- Number and Algebra
+- Numbers & Algebra

-- Measurement and Data
+- Measurement & Data

 After all the hard work of your earlier education, you definitely want to be accepted by your chosen school.
 And you certainly want to be off to a good start.